 Individuals may utilize these rooms but may be asked to vacate or share the room by a group.
-Study rooms are reserved at the Circulation desk and may be booked up to 2 days in advance.
+Study rooms are reserved online at Library.csustan.edu/Spaces and may be booked up to 2 days in advance.

 The library is not responsible for security of personal items.
 Any items left unattended in a study room may be removed by library or university staff and placed in the library lost and found.

 Occupants of study rooms are asked to dispose of food items and packaging, bottles, cans and other trash by placing those items in designated trash containers.

 Study room windows may not be covered at any time.

 All persons in the library are expected to abide by library policies and by the CSU Stanislaus Student Code of Conduct.
 Persons in violation of library policy or the Code of Conduct may be asked to leave the library.